-They canned not only oysters, crabs and fish, but also corn, tomatoes and beans grown inland.
+They canned not only oysters, crabs, and fish, but also corn, tomatoes, and beans that were grown inland.
 The canned goods were shipped by steam engine across the country.

 The middle village, Avalon, is the only one remaining.
 The barbershop became the community museum.
 The department store is a restaurant.
 The country market is still a market.